 Retirement gave Peter the time to pursue his hobby more intensively.
 He has painted around 24 paintings during this time, mostly pastel landscapes including some scenes of the Yorkshire Wolds and East Riding, and of favourite spots in North Derbyshire and Lincolnshire.

-Peter who lives at Fairway View in Brough, a McCarthy and Stone Retirement Living development, said: “It was good to have more time to myself after retirement and to start thinking about painting again.
+Peter who lives at Fairway View in Brough, a McCarthy Stone Retirement Living development, said: “It was good to have more time to myself after retirement and to start thinking about painting again.

-“Jo Harris, a Sales Consultant at McCarthy and Stone who we met with, helped me enormously in finding an art studio locally with good work space and where I could come and go as I pleased.”
+“Jo Harris, a Sales Consultant at McCarthy Stone who we met with, helped me enormously in finding an art studio locally with good work space and where I could come and go as I pleased.”

 Peter’s studio is at Calf House Studios, Cold Harbour Farm, Bishop Burton.
 It houses an eclectic mix of creative artists and professionals including silversmiths, jewellery makers, painters, a sculptor and a lithographer.
 Conversion of the buildings was facilitated by a grant from the European Agricultural Fund for Rural Development.